AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-services-backup-restore.md

 From this point, implementation is the same as the above scenario.
 Each partition needs to restore the latest relevant backup from the external store.
 One caveat is that the partition ID may have now changed, since the runtime creates partition IDs dynamically.
 Thus, the service needs to store the appropriate partition information and service name to identify the correct latest backup to restore from for each partition.

+>[!NOTE]
->[AZURE.NOTE] It is not recommended to use **FabricClient.ServiceManager.InvokeDataLossAsync** on each partition to restore the entire service, since that may corrupt your cluster state.
+> It is not recommended to use **FabricClient.ServiceManager.InvokeDataLossAsync** on each partition to restore the entire service, since that may corrupt your cluster state.

 ## Replication of corrupt application data
 If the newly deployed application upgrade has a bug, that may cause corruption of data.
 For example, an application upgrade may start to update every phone number record in a Reliable Dictionary with an invalid area code.
 In this case, the invalid phone numbers will be replicated since Service Fabric is not aware of the nature of the data that is being stored.